 - Bay crabbing can produce good catches of red rock crab in Tillamook, Yaquina, and Coos Bay at this time of year.
 Tips and regulations are on the ODFW sport crabbing webpage.

 Send us your fishing report

 We’d love to hear about your recent fishing experience.
 Send us your own fishing report through ODFW Fishing Reports -- the information will be forwarded to the local biologist who may use it to update various ODFW resources such as the Weekly Recreation Report.

 Saltwater News Bulletins

-The Stonewall Bank Yelloweye Rockfish Conservation Area, approximately 15 miles west of Newport, is closed to the take of rockfish, lingcod, flatfish and other species in the groundfish group.
-The waypoints are the same as in previous years but were misprinted on page 105 of the 2014 Oregon Sport Fishing Regulations book.
+The Stonewall Bank Yelloweye Rockfish Conservation Area, approximately 15 miles west of Newport, and Marine Reserves are closed to the take of rockfish, lingcod, flatfish and other species in the groundfish group (pages 95-98 of the 2015 Oregon Sport Fishing Regulations book).
+The waypoints (page 97 of the 2015 Oregon Sport Fishing Regulations book) are:

 ID Latitude Longitude

 2 44o 37.46' 124o 23.63'